hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * But if threads live longer, ThreadLocals also live longer in memory.
 * Developers might forget to call `remove()`, causing data to persist longer than necessary.
 * This can be a security risk, especially in thread pools where data may unintentionally transfer between tasks.
-* For programs relying on mutable thread-local variables, finding a safe point to call "remove" can be challenging,
+* For programs relying on mutable thread-local variables, finding a safe point to call "remove" can be challenging.
+This can cause a long-term memory leak.

 **memory-intensive**